Gigahawk/journal/Snowboard setup.md

 Burton Photon Step On 2021 Men's 8.5

-Foam stuffed into front where ankle meets shin
+Foam stuffed into front where ankle meets shin.
+Honestly not the right size, I'm probably closer to a mens 8 or 7.5.
+If I don't buy boots this season might try taping foam to the bottom of the fake strap thing